The Voices of the Punan Batu

 A campsite of the Punan Batu, one of several they stay at, while roaming the forest and changing locations.

 Upon meeting our local guide in Tarakan, Rema, a Dayak native from central East Kalimantan, we embarked on a boat journey through the sprawling Kayan Delta, bound for Tanjung Selor.
-The delta unfolded before us, with wide, meandering channels that braided across the landscape, resembling the outstretched fingers of a giant hand.
+The delta unfolded before us, with wide, meandering channels that braided across the landscape.
 The following day, we visited the tourist office to secure the official permit granting us access to the rainforest and the territory of the Punan Batu.
 Later, we were introduced to Eric, our liaison to the Punan Batu people.
 From Tanjung Selor, our expedition began, heading towards the Sajau riverbank—a gathering place where the Punan Batu interact with nearby communities, engaging in trade and exchanging goods in an enduring relationship of mutual exchange.

 The Punan Batu (Cave Punan) is the only known group of Punan hunter-gatherers who remain continuously mobile.
 The tribe is particularly vulnerable as their survival is comprehensively integrated into the forest ecosystem, relying on its resources for food, water, and medicinal plants.
 As deforestation reduces their habitat, the Punan Batu lose access to essential resources, and their way of life is further threatened by displacement into settled villages, which often leads to a loss of cultural identity and increased reliance on wage labor or external aid.
 The tribe, which consists of around 100 individuals, lives semi-nomadically in huts that they build in the middle of the forest and in karst caves in the forest area.